hperrin/svelte-material-ui/README.md

 };
 ```

-You might need to modify your imports on `rollup.config.js` dependeding on what packages are installed, for example if your `package.json` has the following devDependencies:
+You might need to modify your imports on `rollup.config.js` depending on what packages are installed, for example if your `package.json` has the following devDependencies:

 ```
 "devDependencies": {